PSAT SAT ACT

-This exam assesses critical thinking abilities necessary for successful college level study.
-It is a 3-hour 45 minute test that utilizes verbal and mathematical questions to measure skills in essay writing, critical reading/sentence completion, and grammar/use of conventions, as well as mathematical reasoning.
+This exam assesses the critical thinking abilities necessary for successful college-level study.
+It is a 3-hour 45-minute test that utilizes verbal and mathematical questions to measure skills in essay writing, critical reading/sentence completion, grammar/use of conventions, as well as mathematical reasoning.

 The test begins with a writing section during which you are asked to demonstrate your ability to express yourself effectively by writing a brief, well-organized essay.
-This essay should reflect skill in stating and supporting a main idea and in utilizing proper sentence structure and diction.
-After completing your essay, you will be tested on the remaining skills—critical reading/comprehension/sentence completion: grammar/writing conventions; and Mathematics—through 20 and 25-minute sections presented in random order.
+This essay should reflect skill in stating and supporting the main idea and in utilizing proper sentence structure and diction.
+After completing your essay, you will be tested on the remaining skills-critical reading/comprehension/sentence completion: grammar/writing conventions; and Mathematics-through 20 and 25- minute sections presented in random order.

-Each section—writing, reading, and mathematics—can result in scores ranging from 200 to 800 for a total score ranging from 600 to 2400.
-(One of the 25-minute sections called “equating” or “variable” will not be scored or reflected in your total score.)
+Writing, reading, and mathematics can result in scores ranging from 200 to 800 for a total score ranging from 600 to 2400.
+(One of the 25- minute sections called "equating" or "variable" will not be scored or reflected in your total score.)
 The questions in this section are used to analyze questions for use on future exams and do not count in scoring the exam.
 SAT tests, requirements and updated information can be found on www.collegeboard.org.

 To put teens on a trajectory for success, college prep needs to start early, says Ruth Lohmeyer, a counselor at Lincoln Northeast High School in Nebraska.
 "We start already in eighth grade, noting that students start building their college plan when they select classes for ninth grade.
 Students should push themselves to take hard classes early on, instead of waiting until their junior or senior years, it will be too late by that time," she says.

-“All of a sudden they can picture themselves there, it helps them want to make sure the transcript looks the way they want it to look when they graduate,” she says.
+"All of a sudden they can picture themselves there, it helps them want to make sure the transcript looks the way they want it to look when they graduate"

 College entrance exams such as the ACT and SAT should also be on the agenda for junior year, Lohmeyer says.

-Most students spend the start of senior year visiting campuses, narrowing their list and then applying to college.
+Most students spend the start of the senior year visiting campuses, narrowing their list, and then applying to college.